MRKonrad/itkTensorFlow/README.md

 **Pro:** makes sense with itk logic
 **Con:** number of itkImageFilter have to be defined in a constructor. itkImageFilter constructor does not accept arguments.
 Hence the n has to be defined in the compile time
 **Partial solution:** allow big number of inputs

+In this project I went with the first option.

 ## Git and conventional commits
 I am trying to follow the convetional commits guide: